 Frequently asked questions about the circular reasoning fallacy

 - Which type of fallacy uses circular reasoning to support an argument?

 Circular reasoning fallacy uses circular reasoning to support an argument.
 More specifically, the evidence used to support a claim is just a repetition of the claim itself.
 For example: “The President of the United States is a good leader (claim), because they are the leader of this country (supporting evidence)”.

 - What is the difference between circular reasoning fallacy and begging the question?

 Although many sources use circular reasoning fallacy and begging the question interchangeably, others point out that there is a subtle difference between the two:

-- Begging the question occurs when you assume that an argument is true in order to justify a conclusion.
+- Begging the question fallacy occurs when you assume that an argument is true in order to justify a conclusion.
 If something begs the question, what you are actually asking is, “Is the premise of that argument actually true?”
 For example, the statement “Snakes make great pets.
-That’s why we should get a snake” begs the question “are snakes really great pets?”
+That’s why we should get a snake” begs the question “Are snakes really great pets?”

-- Circular reasoning fallacy on the other hand, occurs when the evidence used to support a claim is just a repetition of the claim itself.
+- Circular reasoning fallacy, on the other hand, occurs when the evidence used to support a claim is just a repetition of the claim itself.
 For example, “People have free will because they can choose what to do.”